Picture Perfect (1997 film): Reception

-On the review aggregator Rotten Tomatoes, the film has an approval rating of 47%, based on 43 reviews, with an average score of 5.4/10.
-On Metacritic it has a weighted average score of 44 out of 100, based on reviews from 16 critics, indicating "mixed or average reviews".
-Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.
+Audiences surveyed by CinemaScore gave the film a grade "B−" on a scale of A to F.

 Roger Ebert found the film at odds with itself, noting how the script has poor storytelling elements but contains "nice dialogue touches" delivered by the characters, saying that "it's a shame the plot is so contrived, because parts of this [movie] are really pretty good."
 Janet Maslin of The New York Times called it a "light, undemanding comedy", commending its use of sitcom humor, bits of satire and the performances of Aniston, Douglas and Bacon, concluding that it "bounces busily among these players until it has to slow down and pretend to be sincere."
 Marc Savlov of The Austin Chronicle heavily criticized the film for having the aesthetics of "an over-long, over-nice, made-for-TV movie that goes nowhere quick."
 He gave notice to Aniston's performance lacking sustainability to capture the big screen, and bringing the rest of the main cast to her acting level.

 Box office

 The film opened at number 5 at the North American box office making $7.8 million in its opening weekend.

 It eventually earned over $44 million worldwide, against a budget of $18 million.